-- Select your city of choice from the list and tap on “install”
+Follow the instructions (log-in with your app-account or register) and select your city of choice from the list and tap on ‘install’

 Yes, as long as you have been already registered in the app before the map was lost.
 In this case, the activated city was automatically linked to your Bike Citizens account and can be downloaded again any time for free after the app has been reinstalled.
 You just need to log in with your previous user account and re-download your city pack.

 We are not able to restore redeemed vouchers, if you have not previously registered and the voucher could therefore not be matched with a user account.

 Purchased packages are billed via the Google Play Store or iTunes and linked to your Store account.
 If the app is reinstalled on the same or another device, the previously purchased package can be restored without you having to pay again, as long as the same Store account is set up on your device.

 The selected Bike Type primarily affects the choice of road surface over the course of the recommended route.
 For example, when selecting “Road Bike”, sections of the route that include cobblestones or unpaved surfaces will usually be avoided.
 Or if you selected a Bike Type other than “Mountain bike”, the routing will try to bypass sections that include tram tracks, particularly if the “Balanced” option has been selected on the Routing Profile.